cryofracture/cicdtemplate/README.md

-# CICD Pipeline with Jenkins, Terraform, Docker, and ECS.
+# CICD Pipeline with Travis, Terraform, Docker, and ECS.

 Pushes to Feature Branch are run through terraform planning.